How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Undertake a late-night Taiwanese food adventure at Fengjia Night Market

-In choosing only one of the Taichung night markets, you’d do well to stick here.
-And with good reason: For food, Fengjia Night Market is one of the two best night markets in Taiwan (1).
+In choosing only one of the Taichung night markets, you’d do well to stick to Fengjia Night Market.
+And with good reason: For food, it’s been listed by the official tourism board as one of the two best night markets in Taiwan!

 Fengjia Night Market

-Seek out some famous Taiwanese fried chicken, deep-fried squid-on-a-stick, or deep-fried Oreos.
-Wash it all down with what might be Taiwan’s tastiest bubble tea.
+While roaming Fengjia Night Market, we’d recommend seeking out some famous Taiwanese fried chicken, deep-fried squid-on-a-stick, or deep-fried Oreos.
+Wash it all down with what might be the tastiest bubble tea we tried in Taiwan.

 Revel in history at Taichung Folklore Park

-Unless you can read Chinese, you won’t understand a thing while walking around Taichung Folklore Park .
-Either way, the historical park is a pleasant escape within Taichung.
+Unless you can read Chinese—which we definitively can’t—you won’t understand a thing while walking around Taichung Folklore Park.
+Either way, we think this historical park is a pleasant escape within Taichung.
 It provides a glimpse of Qing Dynasty-era Taiwan with its traditional architecture and artifacts.

 Marvel at the story of Rainbow Village